Ricoh GR III vs Leica T

 Despite having a slightly smaller sensor, the Ricoh GR III offers a higher resolution of 24 megapixels, compared with 16.2 MP of the Leica T. This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 4.79μm for the T Typ 701).
 However, it should be noted that the GR III is much more recent (by 4 years and 9 months) than the T Typ 701, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-The GR III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The GR III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.